The TIG welding process is a highly sophisticated, precise, and versatile arc welding method that joins almost all metals.

 Filler Metal

 The TIG welding process can join metals with or without filler metal.
-The welding arc originating from the tungsten electrode melts the two base metals and fuses them.
-However, to achieve strong joints, filler metal is usually required.
+The welding arc from the tungsten electrode melts the two base metals and fuses them.

 Adding filler metal is one of the challenging aspects of GTAW.
-You must add the filler metal by dabbing a filler wire into the weld pool with one hand while controlling the TIG torch with the other.
+A welder must add the filler metal by dabbing a filler wire into the weld pool with one hand while controlling the TIG torch with the other.

 Shielding Gas